JosTheDude/developer-toolkit/README.md

 - "I literally cannot live without this"
 - Among other experiences, depending on use-case and usage.

-Built to work **out of the box** with everything most settings pre-configured.
+Built to work **out of the box** with most settings pre-configured.
 Feel free to modify as needed.
 See the mod list for full list of functionality, alongside feature list below.

 This modpack is based off of [Fabulously Optimized](https://download.fo), an extremely popular modpack for base gameplay optimization.